facebookresearch/phyre/docs/CREATOR.md

 Open http://localhost:30303 to see all the tasks.

-Note, the snippet above assumes that you build the phyre [source](https://github.com/facebookresearch/phyre/blob/master/INSTALLATION.md#installation-from-source) rather than from pip package.
+Note, the snippet above assumes that you build the phyre [source](https://github.com/facebookresearch/phyre/blob/master/INSTALLATION.md#installation-from-source) rather than from this pip package.

 ### Importing tasks from Tools format